Ash Crimson: Creation and development

 Elisabeth, who first appears in XI, is written by Ureshino as Ash's former guardian and older sister figure, a woman who believed in the clan's mission and guided Ash in a similar fashion Chizuru Kagura from the Orochi arc video games.
 It is more affectionate towards Ash, and feels something similar to familial love or even romantic feelings.
 In The King of Fighters XII Ash was the character the staff worked on the most, reworking his movements and speech to be more consistent with the rest of the cast.
 The King of Fighters XIII producer Kei Yamamoto jokingly called him a character players could use to "show off".
 His EX version in the game makes more multiple hits than his regular form, and the "disgusting" style of his "Génie" (ジェニー) move is said to fit his character.
 Since his introduction, Ash has acquired new moves in accordance with his action in the series.
 After The King of Fighters 2003 Ash gained Chizuru Kagura's "Germinar" (ジェルミナール), a move allowing him to steal his opponents' special moves.
 After defeating Iori Yagami, the character acquired the "Fructidor" (テルミドール) Neo Max move (his strongest attack in The King of Fighters XIII).
 During the game's development, the staff considered returning Fructidor's animation style to an earlier version they had tested.

 For The King of Fighters XIII, producer Kei Yamamoto wanted gamers who had played previous titles with Ash to consider the character's motivation and whether they could relate to him.
 Artist Eisuke Ogura stated that designing Ash's final form was conceived shortly after he saw early designs of Saiki.
 Following this, Ogura tried drawing Ash's possessed form from The King of Fighters XIII where he was careful in showing that while the enemy's body is Ash's, the one fighting is Saiki as represented by his black flames.
 Despite early pressure about that, once seeing Saiki's similarities with Ash, Ogura managed to draw the Evil Ash easily.
-The idea behind this character was giving an vibe of a repulsive person.
+The idea behind this character was giving a vibe of a repulsive person.